The 2014 Microsoft Product Roadmap

 The retail price for the SBS 2011 Standard product is expected to be $1,096 plus Client Access License (CAL) costs of about $72.
 The retail price for the Premium Add-on product is expect to be $1,604 plus CAL costs of about $92.

 Windows SBS used to be part of a two-part offering with Windows Essential Business Server (EBS).
 However, in April, Microsoft killed off EBS, which was designed to support midsize organizations of 75 to 300 users.
 On June 30, Microsoft ended the availability and development of the EBS product.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Windows Home Server